 - Verify the IRA plan administrator will include donor name on the check/stub being sent.

 - IRA funds will be directly transferred to the specified organization to help continue our important work.
-Once the payment is received, an acknowledgement letter will be sent with a copy going to the entities receiving funds.
+Once the payment is received, an acknowledgment letter will be sent with a copy going to the entities receiving funds.

 Please contact us if you have any questions about an IRA charitable rollover gift.
 We would be happy to assist you and answer any questions you might have.